Samskara (rite of passage): Child's entrance into school, Upanayana

 Upanayana (IAST:Upanayana, Sanskrit: उपनयन) literally means "the act of leading to or near".
 It is an important and widely discussed samskara in ancient Sanskrit text.
 The rite of passage symbolizes the leading or drawing towards the self of a child, in a school, by a teacher.
 It is a ceremony in which a Guru (teacher) accepts and draws a child towards knowledge and initiates the second birth that is of the young mind and spirit.

 Upanayana was an elaborate ceremony, that included rituals involving the family, the child and the teacher.
 During this ceremony, a boy receives a sacred thread called Yajñopaveetam, that he wears.
 Yajñopavita ceremony announced that the child had entered into formal education.
 In the modern era, the Upanayana rite of passage is open to anyone at any age.

 Rajbali Pandey compares the Upanayana rite of passage to Baptism in Christianity where the person is born again unto spiritual knowledge, in addition to it being the ancient Indian rite of passage for the start of formal education of writing, numbers, reading, Vedangas, arts and other skills.
 The Upanayana rite of passage was also important to the teacher, as the student would therefrom begin to live in the Gurukul (school).
-Many medieval era texts discuss Upanayana in the context of three Varnas (caste, class) – Brahmins, Kshtreyas and Vaishyas.
+Many medieval era texts discuss Upanayana in the context of three Varnas – Brahmins, Kshtreyas and Vaishyas.
 Several texts such as Sushruta Sutrasthana, however, also include Sudras entering schools and the formal education process, stating that the Upanayana samskara was open to everyone.
 The upanayana ceremony extended to women, in ancient Sanskrit texts, and the girls who underwent this rite of passage then pursued studies were called Brahmavadini.
 Those who did not performed upanayana ceremony at the time of their wedding.
 Instead of sacred thread, girls would wear their robe (now called sari or saree) in the manner of the sacred thread, that is over her left shoulder during this rite of passage.

 The education of a student was not limited to ritual and philosophical speculations found in the Vedas and the Upanishads.
 They extended to many arts and crafts, which had their own but similar rites of passages.
 Aitareya Brahmana, Agamas and Puranas literature of Hinduism describe these as Shilpa Sastras, and they extend to all practical aspects of culture, such as the sculptor, the potter, the perfumer, the wheelwright, the painter, the weaver, the architect, the dancer, and the musician.
 Ancient Indian texts assert that the number of the arts is unlimited, but each deploy elements of 64 kala (कला, techniques) and 32 vidyas (विद्या, fields of knowledge).
 The training of these began from childhood, and included studies about dharma, culture, reading, writing, mathematics, geometry, colors, tools, as well as traditions (trade secrets).
 The rites of passage during apprentice education varied in the respective guilds.